PPBDS/tutorial.helpers/vignettes/instructions.md

 for discussion of other relational operators in R.
 A single equation symbol, `=`, is used to set something equal to something else.
 ````

 First, the Start of the Exercise sets the stage.
-It sometimes teaches something new, connects to a previous question, provides a useful link, whatever.
+It sometimes teaches something new, connects to a previous Exercise, provides a useful link, whatever.
 If it is long enough, it is followed by a triple hash.
 If not, the text continues to the instruction.
 Most of the time, as above, there is only the instruction, telling the student, step-by-step, what to do.

 Second, the instruction requires that students write some code.
 Good instructions generate results when the student presses Run Code.
 Tutorial answers should require the smallest incremental number of characters, relative to the last question, for students to type.
 That is one way you know that your learning curve is shallow.
-If a Exercise Code Chunk requires the students to type a lot of characters, you should split up the Exercise into mutiple separate Exercises.
+If a Exercise code chunk requires the students to type a lot of characters, you should split up the Exercise into multiple separate Exercises.

 Third, any Exercise which requires the copying of code from the prior Exercise should place the *Copy previous code* button below the Exercise code chunk.